sanctuarycomputer/style/README.md

 <br>

-Thanks to Tailwind's intuitive naming conventions, we can visualize how this component will appear in our HTML.
+Because of Tailwind's intuitive naming conventions, we can visualize how this component will appear in our HTML.
 If we also want to remove or add an attribute, we just have to append or remove a class name.
-This approach enables us to implement a completely custom component design without writing verbose and non-reusable class names.
-Let's try writing the exact Chat app Notification component using semantic CSS
+Since this component is written in tailwind it also gives our styes a certain degree

+we can also transport this component to another codebase and it should work right out of the box if we didn't extend are tailwind classess.

+These small building blocks (utility classes) allow us to create composable components without having to write long opinionted css classes.

 :x: **Bad:**